Nawal00/Project-3/README.md

 ### Wins

 Most part of the project's basic structure was created as a group effort.
-My responsibility included frontend functionality, routes, error handling, form layout, testing and of the site's styling.
+My responsibility included frontend functionality, routes, error handling, form layout, testing and the site's styling.
 I was the Trello board owner and implemented daily stand ups to go through our Trello board and keep track of each individuals progress.
 I was also the Git master which meant, I had to deploy our Master branch code on heroku and debug any issues.

 I created the new gem functionality, including the use of the React Mapbox Autocomplete package that gives you search functionality for any address and converts an address input into geo-coordinates.
-To make the address of the Gems even more accurate, the users can drag and drop the marker on the map.
+To make the address of the Gems even more accurate, the users can drag and drop the marker on the map which is on the form.

 The component below adds search functionality on the form.